-They really don’t require much care at all; I fertilize them in the Spring and then deadhead the blossoms after they die off.
+This lilac really doesn’t require much care at all; I fertilize them in the Spring and then deadhead the blossoms after they die off.

-I have mine planted in line with the corner of my house.
-I have a Knock Out rose planted on each side of the lilac and some low growing perennials in front of it.
+I have my Miss Kim lilac planted in line with the corner of my house.
+On each side, there’s a Knock Out rose bush, and in the front a few low-growing perennials